NFL Week 12 Schedule 2020: How to watch, TV channel, kickoff times, dates

 Still need fantasy help?
 We’ve got you covered

-Originally scheduled for Thanksgiving Day, watch Lamar Jackson and the Baltimore Ravens (6-4) take on Ben Roethlisberger and the undefeated Pittsburgh Steelers at Heinz Field on Tuesday, December 1.
-On Sunday Night Football, tune in to NBC to watch the Chicago Bears (5-5) battle it out with Aaron Rodgers and the Green Packers (7-3).
-Live coverage for SNF begins at 7:00 p.m.
-ET with Football Night in America.
+Originally scheduled for Thanksgiving Day, watch Lamar Jackson and the Baltimore Ravens (6-4) take on Ben Roethlisberger and the undefeated Pittsburgh Steelers at Heinz Field on Wednesday, December 2.
+Kickoff is at 3:40 p.m.
+ET on NBC.

 RELATED: NFL Playoff Picture – AFC & NFC standings after Week 11